cardwing/Codes-for-Lane-Detection/README.md

 Note that path/to/image_name_list should be like [test_img.txt](./SCNN-Tensorflow/lane-detection-model/demo_file/test_img.txt).
 Now, you get the probability maps from our model.
 To get the final performance, you need to follow [SCNN](https://github.com/XingangPan/SCNN) to get curve lines from probability maps as well as calculate precision, recall and F1-measure.

+Reminder: you should check [lanenet_data_processor.py](./SCNN-Tensorflow/lane-detection-model/data_provider/lanenet_data_processor.py) and [lanenet_data_processor_test.py](./SCNN-Tensorflow/lane-detection-model/data_provider/lanenet_data_processor.py) to ensure that the processing of image path is right.
+You are recommended to use the absolute path in your image path list.

 ## Train
     CUDA_VISIBLE_DEVICES="0" python tools/train_lanenet.py --net vgg --dataset_dir path/to/CULane-dataset/